IbrahimChhaya/MyUIDesigns/README.md

 # My UI Designs
-A collection of UI designs I came up with for my second- and third-year projects using Adobe XD but have since switched to Figma.
+A collection of UI designs I came up with for my second- and third-year projects using Adobe XD (I have since switched to Figma).

 ## Arachnid Design